yannainghtunn/httpserver/README.md

 ### `Host` Header
 Let's understand `Host` header.

-How browser know where is `www.google.com` is.
+How browser know where is `www.google.com`.
 Browser will first get ip of `www.google.com` from dns server.
 Then it will send data - "GET request or something" to that ip.
 If `http` is used then data is send to `ip:80`.
 If `https` is used then `ip:443`.